 - Break the beeswax into pieces and put inside the double boiler.
 Keep over medium flame till the wax is completely melted.

-- Prepare the mold by spraying silicone on the inner surface.
+- Prepare the molds by spraying silicone on the inner surface.

-- Dip the wick in melted wax and fix it to the bottom of the pudding mold using the tab.
-Attach the free end to a broomstick.
+- Dip the wick in melted wax and fix it to the bottom of the mold using the tab.
+Attach the free end to a pencil that will rest on top of the mold to hold the wick in place while the candle dries.

 - Remove the double boiler from the flame, and stir in 30 drops of sandalwood oil, or 10 drops of fragrance oil.
 Ten drops of ylang ylang oil can be added too.

-- Pour the wax into the mold until it comes up almost to the edges of the vessel and set it for cooling on a cool metal surface.
+- Pour the wax into the mold until it comes up almost to the edges of the vessel.
+Rest the pencil over the top of the mold cavity and set it for cooling on a cool metal surface.

 - When the sides have cooled leaving a small area of melted wax in the center, quickly pour out the liquid wax to form a central cavity.